LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/6_OOP_in_JS.md

 * Prototypes were useful for defining properties for which all instances of a class share the same value, such as methods.

 * Prototypes can be used to implement Inheritance among classes.
-Using prototype we can implement a constructor (i.e. a function that returns object):
+Using prototype we can implement a constructor (i.e., a function that returns object):

   ```javascript
   function makeRabbit(type) {